A Foodcentric Life

 • 2 teaspoons Balsamic vinegar

-• 2 teaspoons chopped fresh herbs optional chives, parsley, tarragon, oregano
+• 2 teaspoons chopped fresh herbs chives, parsley, tarragon, oregano

 Instructions

 • Pre-heat oven to 425° (218 C°).
 Trim the stems off the mushrooms.
 If they are dirty, rinse them quickly under a slow stream of cold water while rubbing a few mushrooms at a time in your hands.
-Lay mushrooms on paper towels to dry.
-Quarter larger mushroom or halve small ones with a paring knife.
+Dry mushrooms with paper towels.
+Quarter larger mushroom or halve small ones with a sharp knife.

 • Warm up a 10″ (25 cm) cast iron skillet over medium heat.
 Add butter and melt until bubbly, about 1 minute.
 Add shallot and cook about 1 minute until softened, then add the garlic and cook 1 minute longer.
 Add mushrooms and turn the heat up to medium.
 Cook mushrooms until they are starting to brown at the edges and some of the moisture is released and cooked off.
-Sprinkle with a little salt, pepper.
-Stir in the vinegar.
+Seasons with a little salt and black pepper.
+Stir in the balsamic vinegar.

 • Place the pan into the oven and roast mushrooms for about 7 minutes.
-A double recipe will take a little longer.
+A double recipe (more volume) will take longer.
 Mushrooms should be browned and moist but not wet.
 Sprinkle with herbs and serve.

 Nutrition